rajasekaranap/AddressBook-MVC-java/README.md

 	mob		    varchar2(15)
 	email		    varchar2(50)

-2.Open the project in Netbeans IDE.
+2. Open the project in Netbeans IDE.

-3.Resolve the jar file issues if any.
-(MySQL Driver)
+3. Ensure  that **mysql-connector-java-5.1.42-bin.jar**

+	a) in the directory C:\Program Files\Java\jdk1.8.0_131\jre\lib\ext
+		**or**
+	b)added  to the library folder of the project by selecting "Add JAR/Folder"

-4.Change the  file dbconfig.properties as per your database name ,user name and password
+4. Change the  file dbconfig.properties as per your database name ,user name and password